Othell Wilson

 He played collegiately at the University of Virginia from 1980 to 1984.
-At UVa, he scored 1469 points, handed out 493 assists, and was credited with 222 assists in his 127 collegiate games.
-He was named to two All ACC teams and played in two Final Fours.
+At UVa, he scored 1469 points, handed out 493 assists, and was credited with 222 steals in his 127 collegiate games.
+He was named to three All ACC teams and played in two Final Fours.

-Wilson was selected by the Golden State Warriors with the 11th pick in the 2nd round of the 1984 NBA Draft.
+Wilson was selected by the Golden State Warriors with the 11th pick in the 2nd round of the 1984 NBA draft.

 During his rookie season with the Warriors, he averaged 4.4 points, 1.8 rebounds and 2.9 assists in 74 games.
-After not playing for any NBA team during the following season, he played 53 games with the Sacramento Kings in 1986-87.
+After not playing for any NBA team during the following season, he played 53 games with the Sacramento Kings in 1986–87.

 Wilson was hired as head coach at St. Mary's College, Maryland in 2000.
 Soon afterward, he faced an accusation that he kidnapped and raped his former girlfriend in September 1999.
 Acquitted of that charge, his contract was not renewed after one season.
 His coaching contract was not renewed the following July.